304 North Cardinal St.

 Gardening is inherently eco-friendly…or is it?
 There is a lot we can improve on in conventional gardening to make it more environmentally conscious.
 These 10 eco-upgrades to your home landscape will help you create an eco-friendly garden you (and your local wildlife) will love!

 You can create your own eco-friendly garden by carefully considering your materials and supplies, working with other gardeners to share best practices, and ensuring that you uphold the safety of people and the environment in your garden.
-Here’s 10 ways to make your garden more eco-friendly!
+Here are 10 ways to make your garden more eco-friendly!

 Greens like kale are easy to grow and can be sown successively (and even in the winter in some areas).
-Perennial berry plants like blueberry bushes and raspberry canes are also excellent producers for the home garden.
+Perennial berry plants like blueberry bushes and raspberry canes are also excellent producers for the home garden (and pair well with larger companion plants).
 Fruit trees like apples can handle cold winters and the fruit can be stored for months in a cellar.
 You can even buy fruit and nut trees online during the dormant winter season.

 Even garlic is quite easy to grow at home (and is much healthier and more flavourful than imported garlic).
 Garlic can be planted in the fall or early spring.
 The scent of garlic growing has the added benefit of organic pest control as many pest insects don’t like the smell.
 It’s a win-win for an eco-friendly garden!

 If you want your garden to be eco-friendly, it pretty much has to be organic.
-Organic gardening foregoes harmful chemicals like pesticides, herbicides, and fungicides in favour of working with nature to create a healthy garden eco-system.
-Just because your garden is organic doesn’t mean it will be a bother to switch though!
+Organic gardening foregoes harmful chemicals like pesticides, herbicides, and fungicides in favor of working with nature to create a healthy garden ecosystem.
+Just because your garden is organic doesn’t mean it will be a bother to switch, though!
 You can read more about organic gardening here (including why it’s important).

-Stop using any chemical fertilizers in your garden (hint – if it’s a bright colour, it’s probably not organic).
-Also stop using any potting soil that contains chemical fertilizer or pesticides.
-There are such great organic fertilizers now!
+Stop using any chemical fertilizers in your garden (hint – if it’s a bright color, it’s probably not organic).
+Also, make an effort to stop using any potting soil that contains chemical fertilizer or pesticides.
+There are such great organic fertilizers now.
 Here is a detailed article all about organic fertilizer.

 Nitrogen and phosphorus pollution from chemical fertilizers used in both home landscapes and agriculture is now recognized as a major environmental issue.
-If you’re worried about other ways that non-organic gardening chemicals sneak into your garden, check out this article.
+If you’re worried about other ways that non-organic gardening chemicals sneak into your garden.